 Modern astronomy first began to notice the Great Rift in the 18th century.
 However, it struggled to explain it until the early 20th century.
 An American astronomer (E.E.
 Barnard) and a German astronomer and pioneer in astrophotography (Max Wolf) produced the currently accepted explanation.

 According to Barnard in Astrophysical Journal (1919), "I did not at first believe in these dark obscuring masses.
 The proof was not conclusive.
-The increase of evidence, however, from my own photographs convinced me later, especially after investigating some of them visually, that many of these marking were not simple due to an actual want of stars but were really obscuring bodies nearer to us than the distant stars."
+The increase of evidence, however, from my own photographs convinced me later, especially after investigating some of them visually, that many of these markings were not simply due to an actual want of stars but were really obscuring bodies nearer to us than the distant stars."

-so, a path of destruction left by Phaeton trying to guide the chariot of the Sun god Helios across the sky, losing control and wreaking havoc before being struck down by a lightning bolt cast by Zeus?
+So, a path of destruction left by Phaeton trying to guide the chariot of the sun god Helios across the sky, losing control and wreaking havoc before being struck down by a lightning bolt cast by Zeus?